List of Catholic dioceses in Papua New Guinea and Solomon Islands

-The Catholic Church in Papua New Guinea and the Solomon Islands comprises only a Latin hierarchy, neither country has a national episcopal conference, but they jointly form the Episcopal Conference of Papua New Guinea and the Solomon Islands, comprising five ecclesiastical provinces, each headed by a Metropolitan Archbishop, and a total of seventeen suffragan bishoprics.
+The Catholic Church in Papua New Guinea and Solomon Islands comprises only a Latin hierarchy, neither country has a national episcopal conference, but they jointly form the Episcopal Conference of Papua New Guinea and the Solomon Islands, comprising five ecclesiastical provinces, each headed by a Metropolitan Archbishop, and a total of seventeen suffragan bishoprics.
 There are no pre-diocesan, Eastern Catholic or other exempt jurisdictions.
 All defunct (often pre-diocesan missionary) jurisdictions are direct precursors of current sees.
 There is also an Apostolic Nunciature as papal diplomatic representation (embassy-level) to Papua New Guinea (at the national capital Port Moresby), in which the Apostolic Nunciature to the Solomon Islands is also vested.
-Episcopal Conference of Papua New Guinea and the Solomon Islands was adopted a new logo in 2019.
+Episcopal Conference of Papua New Guinea and the Solomon Islands adopted a new logo in 2019.

 Logo of the Episcopal conference of Papua New Guinea and Solomon Islands.